 A: It is our goal to remain open and available as much as possible to assist you with your financial needs.
 All decisions are made in concert with federal and state directives.
 We have made the following changes in our bank offices, due to the pandemic and limited resources:

-- Beginning Monday, May 18, we will re-open our lobbies with a controlled entry protocol.
+- Our lobbies are open with a controlled entry protocol.
 This will allow our employees to ensure six foot social distancing as advised by health experts.
 It will also allow us to sanitize surfaces and door handles between visitors.
 Branch appointments will be given priority throughout the day.
 See our location guide to contact your branch for a visit.

-- Effective June 1, our Call Center agents and ITM Tellers will return to their normal schedule.
-Services will be available from 7am - 11pm, seven days a week.
+- Our Call Center and ITM Tellers are available currently from 7am - 8pm, seven days a week.

 - The branches located in the Barnesville Ingles and Locust Grove Ingles will operate with these reduced hours: Monday through Friday, 10am - 6pm; Saturday, 10am - 2pm.
 This change is effective Monday, March 23.